haskell/cabal/Cabal/doc/nix-local-build.rst

 -  They can be specified inside a ``package`` stanza, in which case they apply to the build of the package, whether or not it is local or external.

+-  They can be specified inside an ``all-packages`` stanza, in which case they apply to all packages, local ones from the project and also external dependencies.

 For example, the following options specify that :cfg-field:`optimization` should be turned off for all local packages, and that ``bytestring`` (possibly